 SEMINARS.

-The seminars draw on audioethnography and love pedagogy as guiding practices.
+Our seminars examine education, culture, and public life, and they draw on audioethnography and love pedagogy as guiding practices.

 Audioethnography combines oral history interviewing, storytelling, image, sound, and digital remix work.
 Love pedagogy approaches teaching and learning as relational, ethical, and aesthetic work.
 These practices guide how seminar communities study, think, and create together.